How to Automatically Validate Android and iOS App Logic & File Structure in CI/CD

 -

-Build the feature: App Integrity/Structure Scan.
+Select the defense: App Integrity/Structure Scan.

 -